Primed Priors for Simulation-Based Validation of Bayesian Models: Case studies

-When constructing the preconditioning datasets for this model, we opted to leave in the "true" generated latent variables, i.e. treat them as observed (as discussed in Section~\ref{sec:selected_parameters}).
+When constructing the preconditioning datasets for this model, we opted to leave in the "true" generated latent variables, i.e. treat them as observed (as discussed in Section~\ref{sec:split-parameters}).
 This was necessary in order to provide information on the latent scales while keeping the number of preconditioning observations small.
-Although this may intuitively cause concerns regarding the effect on latent variables that will be estimated from the actual data, it must be considered that the latent variables at each observation are separate parameters.
-Therefore, the model can be regarded as being already factorized in a way that prevents these imaginary observations from directly affecting the estimation of the remaining latent variables.
-This can be considered as an instance where informing only a subset of model parameters is both desirable and easily implemented.
+At first sight, this may arise concerns regarding the effect on latent variables that will be estimated from the actual data, but one should note that the latent variables are independent from one another and each observation is associated with its own latent variable.
+Therefore, one can regard the model as already being already factorized in a way that prevents these synthetic values from directly affecting the estimation of the remaining latent variables.
+Accordingly, it would appear that, for latent variable models, informing only a subset of model parameters is both desirable and easily implemented.

-Our results show that the issues with model miscalibration and non-convergence are promptly resolved with implicit priors, even for a preconditioning sample of just $N = 10$ (Figure~\ref{fig:sem_plots}).
-This matches the number of global parameters that characterize the latent variables and the relationships between them, once again matching the heuristic discussed in Section~\ref{sec:precon_size}.
+Our results show that the issues with model miscalibration and non-convergence are promptly resolved with primed priors, even for synthetic datasets of size $M = 10$ (Figure~\ref{fig:sem_plots}).
+This matches the number of global parameters that characterize the latent variables and the relationships between them, once again matching the heuristic discussed in Section~\ref{sec:dataset-size-weight}.